galasa-dev/galasa.dev/src/markdown-pages/docs/cli-command-reference/runs-submit.md

 ### Submitting tests to an ecosystem from a portfolio

 The following example assumes that you have created a `test.yaml` portfolio by using the [runs prepare](./ecosystem-cli-runs-prepare) command.
-The command submits tests from the `test.yaml` portfolio, and specifies the following settings:
+The command submits tests from the `test.yaml` portfolio, and specifies the following settings.

+On Mac or Unix:

 ```
 galasactl runs submit \